 Entrepreneurial Behavior in Organizations

-Influences and Limitations on Executive Decision Making
+Influences and Limitations on Executive Decision-Making

 Leadership to Create Human Value

-Leading 21st Century Organizations
+Leading Twenty-First Century Organizations

 Quality Improvement and Organizational Change